Azurehappen/Virtual-Network-DGNSS-Project/README.md

 ## VII.
 Implementation Notes
 1. The BKG data stream will provide both I/NAV and F/NAV for Galileo.
 In terms of IGS SSR standard, this VN-DGNSS server will only support I/NAV ephemeris.
-2. The RTCM message function originally referred from RTKLIB but modified to our specific purpose.
+2. The RTCM message function was originally referred from RTKLIB but was modified to our specific purpose.
-3. No Cycle-Slip function needed since VN-DGNSS only generates the GNSS code measurements.
+3. No Cycle-Slip function is needed since VN-DGNSS only generates the GNSS code measurements.
 4. Note: In terms of RINEX 3.04.
-BDS System Time week has a roll-over after 8191.
-Galileo System Time (GST) week has a roll-over after 4095. currently this code doesn't consider thie roll-over since it valid to after many years.
+BDS System Time Week has a rollover after 8191.
+Galileo System Time (GST) week has a roll-over after 4095. currently, this code doesn't consider the roll-over since it will be valid after many years.
 GAL week = GST week + 1024 + n*4096 (n: number of GST roll-overs).

 ## VIII.
 Acknowledge
 The ideas reported herein originated during a project supported by SiriusXM.
 The client-server implementation project was supported by Caltrans under agreement number 65A0767.
-IGGtrop_SH model data and origianl MATLAB functions are provided by the author of IGGtrop Dr. Wei Li, liwei@whigg.ac.cn.
+IGGtrop_SH model data and original MATLAB functions are provided by the author of IGGtrop Dr. Wei Li, liwei@whigg.ac.cn.
 Some portions of the VN-DGNSS (e.g., RTCM message generator) are modifications of open-source functions in RTKLIB (https://github.com/tomojitakasu/RTKLIB).
-Functions of Spherical Harmonic expansion ionosphere correction model are modifications of functions in BNC (https://igs.bkg.bund.de/ntrip/download).
+Functions of the Spherical Harmonic expansion ionosphere correction model are modifications of functions in BNC (https://igs.bkg.bund.de/ntrip/download).